s-macke/concepts-of-programming-languages/docs/exercises/Exercise1.md

 - Install Go from <http://golang.org> inside a virtual disk (.vhdx on Windows or .sparseimage on Mac) in a /software/go subdirectory.
+  To have a really independent image choose the Archives and not the installers.

   - Win: <https://www.windowscentral.com/how-create-and-set-vhdx-or-vhd-windows-10>
   - Mac: <https://support.apple.com/de-de/guide/disk-utility/dskutl11888/mac>